jodalyst/Simulator/README.md

 Javascript prevents/does not allow operator overloading so we'll never be able to conveniently add to matrices as you can in Python or MATLAB...no solution there ever.

+The entire library uses pure javascript otherwise (avoids the use of jQuery although it is definitely compatible with it if desired).

 ### Objects/Prototypes/Methods:

 #### `SS(Ain, Bin, Cin, Din=null, Ein=null, typein = "CT")`: The basic value